MEVIT4614 - Pornography, Protection & Power: Internet Content Regulation - Protection or Censorship?

 Admission as master student, with a Bachelor´s Degree in Media Studies or equivalent.

 Teaching will be a combination of lectures and seminars.
-The approach is multidisciplinary, drawing primarily upon Law, Political Science, Economics, Technology, and Social Theory.
+The approach is multidisciplinary, drawing primarily upon Law, Political Science, Economics, Technology, Social Theory and Philosophy.
 Discussion and debate will play an important role in the class, students are expected to actively participate in the dialogue.

 There are obligatory activities for this course.
 Students must participate in a qualification task in order to qualify for being able to take the exam, and the course also requires 75 percent attendance in lectures and seminars combined to sit the exam.
 Both requirements must be met in order to qualify for the exam.